irishdan/NotificationBundle/README.md

 - Each notification can be sent via one or more channels
 - Each channel has a formatter (twig, templates etc) and a dispatcher
 - It's all event driven
+- Broadcast is a notification sent to an external service eg a slack channel, mail chimp list, drip, hipchat

 ## config
 ```